 It seems some people are upset these machines do not spot reduce fat from the inner / outer thighs.

-This is true, but to my knowledge no machine manufacturer has ever claimed that they do.
+This is true, but to my knowledge no machine manufacturer has ever claimed they do.
 Much like doing a bunch of sit ups for abdominal fat, these machines will have no impact on reducing fat from your thighs.

 That’s not what they’re designed to do however.